 - Car Seat and Stroller Combo

-I LOVE having the combo car seat and stroller.
+I LOVE having the Nuna brand combo car seat and stroller.
 As a military family, we chose to have a car seat that worked safely without a base for traveling.
-This is one of (if not THE) lightest traveling systems on the market.
+This is one of the lightest travel systems on the market.
 I am able to load and unload this into our SUV all by myself, no problem!

 - Baby Wrap/Carrier